The Greater Blue Mountains Area was inscribed on the World Heritage List in 2000.

 - Greater Blue Mountains Area World Heritage Nomination (PDF - 5.59 MB)

 - Greater Blue Mountains Area map (PDF - 666.89 KB)

 - Greater Blue Mountains World Heritage Area factsheet (PDF - 835.95 KB)

 World Heritage Committee consideration of the state of conservation of the Greater Blue Mountains Area

 From time to time, the World Heritage Committee requests specific reports on the state of conservation of properties included on the World Heritage List.
-Australia provided state of conservation reports on the Greater Blue Mountains Area in April 2019 and December 2020.
-A state of conservation update was also provided in April 2020 following the 2019-20 bushfires.
+Australia provided state of conservation reports on the Greater Blue Mountains Area in April 2019, December 2020 and December 2022, as well as updates in April 2020 and May 2023.
+Links to these reports are below.

 - State Party Report on the State of Conservation of the Greater Blue Mountains Area – April 2019